beanvalidation/beanvalidation.org/proposals/BVAL-234.md

 comments: true
 ---

-# #{page.title}

 [Link to JIRA ticket][jira]
 See also [NetBeans issue][netbeans]

 ## Problem description

 Today when a property marked @Id @GeneratedValue is also marked @NotNull, it will fail if the identity generation is post-insert in the database.
 This can be the case if the underlying table is using column id generation for example.

 The id property is thus null when Bean Validation is executed during the pre-persist phase and a constraint